webclinic017/stock_database/README.md

 The Financial Modeling Prep API is free to use, but they only allow 250 requests per day for testing and debugging.
 If you are planning on using this code as a tool, it recommended you purchase unlimited access for $15-$19/month.
 (Pay for FMP here: https://financialmodelingprep.com/developer/docs/pricing)

-In addition, I used SQLite as the DBMS, which means it's very user-friendly (especially for people with little/no experience with databases), free, and lightweight; However, SQLite is designed for only one user and can cause issues if you are looking to seriously build out/expand the database.
+In addition, I used SQLite as the DBMS, which means it's free and very user-friendly (especially for people with little/no experience with databases); However, SQLite is designed for only one user and can cause issues if you are looking to seriously build out/expand the database.
 (Download SQLite here: https://sqlite.org/download.html)

 HOW TO USE: